emgee3/meteor-ad-sso/package-meteor-ad-sso/README.md

 `SSO.getUserProps` is an optional function that is called when an authenticated user logs into a Meteor application for the first time.
 You can use this to set additional properties, such as administrative rights.
-The function should run synchronously.
+If this is an async function, wrap with with `Meteor.wrapAsync(...)`.

-`SSO.serverToken` is a random string that the IIS module must provide to ensure legitimaticay.
+`SSO.serverToken` is a string that the IIS module provides, which prevents a HTTP posts from an attacker.

 ######client/sso.js